B.A., Economics, 1977, and J.D., 1980, Yale University; Member, California State and District of Columbia Bars

 "I want my students to see that there are certain assumptions in the law that we are all impacted the same way under similar circumstances—and that is not always the case."

-Active in the larger realm of legal education, Professor Gunning served on the Board of the Clinical Legal Educators Association and was one of three editor-in-chiefs of the Clinical Law Review.
-She also served on the Executive Committee of the Association of American Law Schools (AALS) Section on Gay & Lesbian Issues, as Co-Chair of the AALS Section on Clinical Legal Education Scholarship Committee and as a member of the American Bar Association’s Skills Training Committee.
-Under the auspices of the ABA’s African Law Initiative and other entities, she has traveled to Ethiopia, South Africa and Tanzania to speak on clinical legal education and trial advocacy.
+“Active in the larger realm of legal education, Professor Gunning served on the Board of the Clinical Legal Educators Association and was one of the three founding editors-in-chief of the Clinical Law Review.
+She also served on the Executive Committee of the Association of American Law Schools (AALS) Section on Gay and Lesbian Issues, as Co-Chair of the AALS Section on Clinical Legal Education Scholarship Committee, and as a member of the American Bar Association’s (ABA) Skills Training Committee.
+She has served as a law school site evaluator for the ABA and AALS.
+Under the auspices of the ABA’s African Law Initiative, she has traveled to Ethiopia and Tanzania to speak on clinical legal education and under the auspices of the National Institute for Trial Advocacy and the Black Lawyers Association of South African she has traveled to South Africa to teach trial advocacy.

 Professor Gunning’s interests in conflict resolution, multicultural dialogue, and the search for and creation of shared values in the context of racial and other socially defined power and hierarchy dynamics form the crux of much her scholarship.
 Her earlier scholarship used a Critical Race Theory lens in the context of International Human Rights and Feminism to explore cross-cultural dialogue around culturally challenging practices.
 She also writes in the area of alternative dispute resolution and explores the impact of race on the ability of ADR practices to provide fairness and justice for subordinated communities.
 She has also written on lawyers from a broad range of religious and spiritual backgrounds dialoguing together to explore the creation of shared values across religious/spiritual differences.